Defining Quantum Games: Quantum Physics and Games

 \subsection{Games on Quantum Computers}

-A particular motivation for quantum game development is the desire to see what quantum computers are able to do and to what extent \cite{wootton2018}.
-With games, it was possible to explore the limits of computers and this has also been part of the motivation for the development of the first \textit{quantum computer games}, games on quantum computers.
-Both from the camp of IBM Quantum as well as Microsoft, low-level and easy to approach tutorials with playful elements and even tutorials on developing games and other programs on quantum computers have also emerged \cite{helloquantum, woottonHello, katas, quantumai}.
+Through games, it was possible to explore the limits of early computers and to test experimental setups inspired by game theory.
+Similar motivations have driven the development of the first \textit{quantum computer games} — games designed to run on quantum computers \cite{wootton2018, cantwell2019quantum, wu2021board,perez2024game}.
+To support this, actors like IBM Quantum, Google AI as well as Microsoft, have developed low-level and accessible tutorials with playful elements, including instructions on developing games and other programs on quantum computers \cite{woottonHelloQuantum, katas, quantumai}.

-The first trials of games on quantum computers were made in 2017 on the first publicly accessible IBM Quantum device, using the newly released system development kit, \textit{the Project Q}.
-Adapted to suit the strength of the qubits available then, the game \textit{Cat/Box/Scissors}, inspired by \textit{Rock-Paper-Scissors}, was born as the very first game running on a quantum computer (See Figure \ref{screenshots01} a) \cite{woottonhistory}.
-This game is essentially the classic Rock-Paper-Scissors, but with quantum-sourced randomness at use on the opponent side.
-It offers the possibility of a winning tactic over the noise induced quantum sourced randomness in the opponent's moves.
+The first trials of games on quantum computers were made in 2017 on the first publicly accessible device by IBM Quantum, using the newly released system development kit, \textit{Project Q}.
+Adapted to suit the strength of the qubits available at the time, the game \textit{Cat/Box/Scissors}, inspired by \textit{Rock-Paper-Scissors}, became the very first game to run on a quantum computer \cite{wootton2017cat,wootton2018history,wootton2022,piispanen2023history}.
+This game is essentially a quantum version of \textit{Rock-Paper-Scissors}, with quantum-sourced randomness determining the opponent's moves.
+It allows for the possibility of developing a winning strategy against the noise-induced randomness in the opponent's moves.

-A little later a multiplayer game called \textit{Quantum Battleship} was developed also on a quantum computer.
-It was able to embody the quantum phenomena of entanglement between two qubits and the coherence in a qubit more clearly, as the qubits used had a considerable amount of noise in them.
-Both these games were command line based games and required a long wait on processing the moves because of the long queues on the quantum computers.
+Shortly after, a multiplayer game called \textit{Quantum Battleship} was developed on a quantum computer \cite{wootton2022}.
+It was designed to embody decoherence affecting the quantum phenomena of entanglement between two qubits, as the qubits used had a considerable amount of noise in them.
+Both games were command-line-based and required lengthy wait times for processing moves due to the long queues on quantum computers.